DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

   </p>
 </div>

-<a href="https://www.gov.uk/find-postgraduate-teacher-training-courses">You can find postgraduate teacher training</a> and when you have chosen your courses, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.
+<a href="https://www.gov.uk/find-postgraduate-teacher-training-courses">You can find postgraduate teacher training</a> and when you have chosen your course, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.

 ### 5. Apply for your visa